100 Notable alumni of

 -

-Lise Anne Couture is an architect and educator.
+Lise Anne Couture is a Canadian architect and educator.
 She is the co-founder of Asymptote Architecture, in partnership with Hani Rashid.
 She is based in Brooklyn, New York.

 -